bsashidhar/Data-Science-Portfolio/README.md

+[include] (File:about)

 # Data-Science-Portfolio
 Data Science Portfolio to summarize my learnings and skills in data exploration, data mining and predictive analytics.

 ## Projects
 ### 1. Fertility Rate Analysis :